ogobrecht/ogobrecht.github.io/_posts/2019-01-10-ploc-plsql-code-to-doc-converter.md

 Only the last one is able to generate Markdown docs, but the input has to be in JavaDoc.
 All the others can produce HTML output and often some other formats like RTF, Word or PDF.
 Natural Docs has a Markdown like simple text syntax, but also no Markdown output.
 Some of the tools can automatically document a whole schema - that is not the focus of PLOC.
 Most comparable is the intention of PL/SQL to Markdown  Documenter.

 So I had to do it by myself.
-I called it PLOC (PLDoc was already used, so I skipped the D...) and it is implemented in JavaScript as a npm package and currently used by me for the following two projects: [Oracle Table API Generator][tapigen] and [PLEX][plex].
+I called it PLOC (PLDoc was already used, so I skipped the D...) and it is implemented in JavaScript as a npm package and currently used by me for the following two projects: [PL/SQL Export Utilities][plex] and [Oracle Table API Generator][tapigen].
 It is very lightweight - the main code without the CLI has currently less characters as the Markdown source of this blog post.
 Maybe it is also useful for you.
 If not, have a look at the other mentioned projects.

 More infos about [PLOC][ploc] itself can be found on the [project page][ploc].